-If you are considering becoming a sole trader you should be aware of the tax implications.
+If you are considering becoming a sole trader you must be aware of the tax implications.
 As a sole trader it is your responsibility to manage your own tax and declare/pay this to HMRC by 31 January each year.

-How Much Tax Will You Pay?
+How to Work Out How Much Tax You Must Pay

 Income tax is calculated at different rates according to how much your profits are.
 So for 2017/2018 the rates are:

 Note – if you have multiple sources of income, such as a part time job then make sure you include this as part of your income when working out how much tax you have to pay and the rate.